PCicciari/Heart-Disease-Prediction/README.md

 # machine-learning
-This repository conatins python code and its associated dataset needed to generate a decision tree model and other ensemble models.<br/>
+This repository contains Python code and its associated dataset for predicting heart disease using Decision Tree and various ensemble machine learning models.<br/>
-In order for program to work, you may need to change the file path of the "pd.read_csv" line on each program.<br/>

 ## DecisionTree.py
-***DecisionTree.py is currently prone to overfitting; Testing accuracy is lower than validation accuracy.***<br/>
+DecisionTree.py can be prone to overfitting; testing accuracy may be lower than validation accuracy.<br/>
-DecisionTree.py is a program that utilizes only one decision tree.
-It first creates a basic model with some parameters:<br/><br/>
+This program trains a single Decision Tree classifier with parameters such as:<br/><br/>
-    max_depth=3: The total depth of the decision tree<br/>
+    max_depth=3: Maximum depth of the decision tree<br/>
-    min_samples_split=5: The minimum number of samples per node split<br/>
+    min_samples_split=5: Minimum number of samples required to split a node<br/>
-    min_samples_leaf=1: The minimum number of samples per leaf/termination node<br/>
+    min_samples_leaf=1: Minimum number of samples required at a leaf node<br/>
-    random_state = rng: Used to reproduce results through program reruns<br/><br/>
-After the decision tree model is made, the model is then fit into a training set, split beforehand from the original dataset<br/>
+    random_state=rng: Ensures reproducible results across runs<br/><br/>
-The spliiting of the original dataset is:<br/>
+The dataset is split into:<br/>
-    trainProportionPercent = .75: training dataset is 75% of total data<br/>
+    70% training data<br/>
-    validateProportionPercent =.10: validation dataset is 10% of total data<br/>
+    20% validation data<br/>
-    testProportionPercent = .15: test dataset is 15% of total data<br/>
+    10% test data<br/>
-The model is then validated with the validation dataset, with its respective confusion matrix.<br/>
-After determining the validation accuracy of the decision model, we hypertune the decision tree's parameters with a process known as Randon Search<br/>
-Random Search "searches" for the most optimal decision tree based on the parameters you can change on creation.
-This includes the ones stated above.<br/>
-After finding the most optimal parameters the decision tree is rebuilt, and tested with the test set.<br/>
+After initial training and validation (including confusion matrix evaluation), the model is tuned using RandomizedSearchCV to find optimal hyperparameters before final testing.<br/>

 ## RandomForest.py
-RandomForest.py is a program that utilizes the Random Forest bagging ensemble technique, which is the use of multiple decision trees to predict an outcome<br/>
+Uses the Random Forest ensemble method — multiple decision trees aggregated to improve accuracy.<br/>
-In this program a randome forest is created with the followjng properties/parameters:<br/>
+Key parameters include:<br/>
-    n_estimators=100: determines how many decision trees are in the "forest"<br/>
+    n_estimators=100: Number of trees in the forest<br/>
-    max_features='sqrt': determines how many maximum features are used in each decision tree<br/>
+    max_features='sqrt': Number of features considered for each split<br/>
-    criterion='gini': determines the method of information gain<br/>
-    bootstrap=True: also known as bootstrap aggregation, determines if decision trees can retrieve instances of a dataset WITH replacement<br/>
-The same procedure applies here as in the normal DecisionTree.py method: test the model, evaluate its performance on the validation set, hypertune its parameters as necessary, and test the new model with the new parameters.
-In the current build of RandomForest.py, no parameters were changed; the validation accuracy and testing accuracy are both similar: each gain a prediction score of approx. 98%.

-In progress: creating multiple ensemble models to evaluaate each respective model's accuracy.
-Possible ensemble methods: ~~Random Forest~~, AdaBosst/GradientBoost, ExtraTrees etc.
+    criterion='gini': Split quality metric<br/>
+    bootstrap=True: Sampling with replacement for each tree<br/>
+The same train/validate/test process is followed.
+In current testing, Random Forest achieved ~98% prediction accuracy on both validation and test sets.<br/>

+## ExtraTrees.py
+Implements the Extremely Randomized Trees (ExtraTrees) ensemble method.
+Similar to Random Forest, but splits are chosen more randomly, often improving variance reduction and training speed.
+Evaluated using the same data split and metrics.<br/>

+## AdaBoost.py
+Applies the AdaBoost ensemble boosting method, sequentially training weak learners (Decision Trees) and adjusting weights to focus on misclassified examples.
+Tuned using RandomizedSearchCV for maximum performance.
+In testing, AdaBoost achieved the highest overall accuracy and ROC-AUC score among all models.<br/>

+## Stacking.py & StackingDT.py
+Implements stacking ensemble learning — combining predictions from multiple base models (e.g., Decision Tree, Random Forest, Extra Trees, AdaBoost) to feed into a meta-model for final prediction.
+The StackingDT.py version uses Decision Trees as base estimators.<br/>

+## CleaningData.py
+Handles all dataset preparation steps:<br/>
+    • Removal of duplicate rows<br/>
+    • Splitting into training, validation, and test sets<br/>
+    • Balancing classes via RandomUnderSampler to address class imbalance<br/>

+## Summary of Results
+Ensemble methods (AdaBoost, Random Forest, Extra Trees) consistently outperformed single Decision Trees.<br/>
+Class balancing significantly improved recall, which is crucial in medical prediction.<br/>
+AdaBoost (tuned) achieved the best results with a percision of 97.9%, recall of 90%, and Accuracy of 92.3% and a good ROC-AUC score on the test dataset.<br/>